 Publication copyright© June 2017 by the Southern African Institute for Business Accountants (SAIBA).
 All rights reserved.
 Permission is granted to make copies of this work provided that such copies are for use in academic classrooms or for personal use and are not sold or disseminated and provided that each copy bears the following credit line: "Publication copyright © June 2017 by Southern African Institute for Business Accountants.
 All rights reserved.
 Used with permission."
 Otherwise, written permission from SAIBA is required to reproduce, store or transmit this document, except as permitted by law.
 SAIBA assumes no liability or guarantee whatsoever for damages of any type, including and without limitation for direct, special, indirect, or consequential damages associated with the use of this publication.
 This publication does not constitute legal advice.
-Users of this document should obtain their own legal advice before applying the content of this document.
+Users of this document.